The U.S. Census—Giving Everyone an Equal Vote

 Throughout the country, state and local governments along with community-based organizations are making efforts to ensure widespread participation in their communities.
 New York City is leading the charge with the nation’s largest municipal coordinated census campaign.

 In 2010, only 62% of New Yorkers self-responded to the census, way below the 76% national average.
-According to Census Bureau predictions, this year’s response rate is expected to be even lower at 58%.
+According to early Census Bureau predictions, this year’s response rate was expected to be even lower at 58%.

 - Almost 40% of New Yorkers are foreign-born